KESTIO

 Etes vous prêt à lancer cette démarche au sein de votre société ?
 Lancez-vous dès maintenant en obtenant gratuitement votre score de Dynamique Commerciale en cliquant sur ce lien :

-So how can these professions, used to handling incoming calls, take advantage of this opportunity?
-What organization should be planned?
-What are the winning strategies ?
+So how can these professions, used to managing inbound calls, take advantage of this opportunity?
+What organization should be planned?What are the winning strategies?

 The change in legislation results from the convergence of three factors:

-Moving from needs to business development challenges
+Moving from needs to commercial development challenges

-How to solicit your customers?
+How to solicit feedback from your clients?

-Learn how to manage customer relationships!
+Learn to manage customer relationships!

 Et cela ne se fera pas en quelques jours de formation dans une salle.
 C’est au contraire une évolution qui réclame une action durable et régulière.
 Kestio répond précisément à ce besoin de pilotage continu, pragmatique, et permet non seulement de travailler en amont sur le fond mais également de rendre opérant les changements pour les inscrire dans la durée.
 Ses experts maîtrisent toute la chaîne de valeur de la relation commerciale et le format court et régulier garantit l’imprégnation des bonnes pratiques et la réussite d’une conduite du changement annoncée !